erwinfab/design-and-implement-a-vlsm-addressing-scheme/README.md

 I performed end-to-end connectivity tests to ensure the network was fully operational.
 * Verified that all hosts could reach their respective default gateways.
 * Confirmed switch management interfaces were reachable from hosts on different LANs.
+* Regional Router Verification: Performed CLI checks on both the Police and Schools routers to confirm that all LAN and WAN interfaces were 'up/up' with correct VLSM IP assignments.
+* Routing Table Integrity: Confirmed that the routers established a successful routing adjacency (EIGRP), allowing traffic to flow across the point-to-point WAN link.

 ---